 People typically get gout because of a poor diet.
 Genetic predisposition is also a factor.
 The children of parents who have had gout frequently have a chance of developing it themselves.

 Gout can easily be identified by redness and inflammation of the big toe and the surrounding areas of the foot.
 Other symptoms include extreme fatigue, joint pain, and running high fevers.
 Sometimes corticosteroid drugs can be prescribed to treat gout, but the best way to combat this disease is to get more exercise and eat a better diet.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Gout

 Those who are living with diabetes may be more likely to experience poor circulation in their feet.
 Poor circulation can lead to a number of foot complications including neuropathy and peripheral artery disease.
 There are, however, a few things you can do to better prevent poor circulation.
 Resisting smoking is a good way to reduce your likelihood of having poor circulation, since smoking makes arteries harden faster.
 Maintaining healthy blood pressure and cholesterol levels may also assist in reducing poor circulation.
 It is additionally recommended to practice an exercise routine, as exercise helps to stimulate blood flow.
 Because poor circulation can lead to more severe foot complications, it is recommended that you consult with a podiatrist for a proper diagnosis and advice on treatment options.

 Poor circulation is a serious condition and needs immediate medical attention.
 If you have any concerns with poor circulation in your feet contact one of our podiatrists of Westside Podiatry Center, LLP.
 Our doctors will treat your foot and ankle needs.